Totally Enclosed Fan Cooled (TEFC) motors are rampant and frequent winding burnouts need immediate stopping.

 around 80o C. Remember, the cooler the winding the longer their lives; as winding temp increase exponentially decreases the expected 20-25 years winding lives.

-The corrosive dust sticks to the fins and fills the inter-fin air paths; hence the motor outside fan blown air contacts a lot less heat transfer area than design.
+- The corrosive dust sticks hard to the fins; eventually fills the inter-fin gaps and thwarts the fan blown air cooling

 Several days thinking resulted solutions are: